Developer Guide

 command.isUndoable()),LogicManagerpushes it to an internal undo history stack. - If the command is

 undo,LogicManagerhandles it directly by invokingundo(model)on the most recent undoable command in that history stack.
-More details on the undo feature are provided in the Current Undo feature section under Implementation. - After command execution,
+More details on the undo feature are provided in the Undo feature section under Implementation. - After command execution,

 LogicManagerpersists changes throughStorage, then returns aCommandResultto the caller.